 6 Steps to Start Securing PII Today

 Because PII is so attractive to bad actors who can sell it on the black market for a pretty penny, it is imperative that no matter the manner in which your business uses it, you secure inbound PII at all times.
 Failure to do so leaves you exposed and at risk of attacks, heavy fines and loss of customer trust.
-Here are seven practical steps you can take to begin securing inbound PII today:
+Here are six practical steps you can take to begin securing inbound PII today:

 - Identify the PII your organization uses.
 Begin by identifying all the PII your company collects, processes and uses.
 Once you identify it, you can start planning your security and privacy strategy for protecting it.